5+ years in insurance and personal finance content

 If you’re deciding whether or not to cancel a home insurance claim, this additional information may help.

-Canceling a claim will still show up on your CLUE report, which is used to determine premiums.
+Possibly.
+Canceling a claim will still show up on your CLUE report, which insurers use to determine premiums.
 While insurance companies will see that the claim was canceled and the payout was $0, they may still factor this information into your home’s risk score and update premiums accordingly.

 Yes, you can cancel your policy even if you have an open claim.
-Your ongoing claim will be handled by your original insurance company, not your new one.
+Your original insurance company will handle your ongoing claim, even if you switch to a different insurance company.

-• Can you cancel homeowners insurance after a claim?
+Can you cancel homeowners insurance after you file a claim?

 Yes, but you should only do so if you have a plan.
 Having a claim in your history can lead to higher rates in the future.
 Changing insurance companies after a claim could lead to higher rates on your new homeowners insurance policy.
 Comparing quotes from multiple insurers can help you find the lowest rate.